Shiloh-B/capstone-dev10/sql/README.md

 ### Overview
-This folder holds all the sql files for the application.
+This folder holds all the database files for the application.

 ### Technology
 Files were created using SQL.